circus-1200-1200-675-675-crop-000000

 • Save

-In The Circus, the Tramp has stumbled into a travelling circus, where he unintentionally becomes a comic favorite of the audience.
+In the film, the Tramp has stumbled into a traveling circus, where he unintentionally becomes a comic favorite of the audience.
 The show’s unscrupulous ringmaster (Al Ernest Garcia) – who badly mistreats his performers, including his stepdaughter Merna (Merna Kennedy) – hires the Tramp and brings him into this fold.
 The Tramp’s immediate popularity ensures that he becomes a fixture of the circus, and with that in mind, and a sizable crush on Merna, he hopes that this new environment will bring him a better future.

 Of course, this doesn’t turn out to be the case, at least not in the way that he envisioned.
 But the way Chaplin goes about foiling and complicating the plot, especially toward the film’s end, is done with some of his finest melancholic plotting and organizational ability in balancing the film’s sweeping textures and details.
 Again, it bears mentioning to consider the difficulties Chaplin encountered when The Circus came about.
 It’s no wonder that the film, as it builds to its moving ending, seems positively weathered.